If you use WordPress, you might be tempted to upgrade to WordPress premium. Read this blog first.

-WordPress is the world’s most popular website builder, which powers more than thirty percent of websites on the Internet.
+WordPress is the world’s most popular website builder.
+It powers roughly 35% percent of websites on the Internet.
 WordPress is a helpful open source software that is available for free, and includes customizable designs, high security, responsive mobile sites and much more.

 Working with WordPress means you also have the option of using WordPress Premium, which is the upgraded version of a WordPress website with additional features.
 Users pay a fee to access advanced features like having a custom domain name, and constant live support.

-There are many advantages to upgrading to WordPress premium, since you are now paying money for extra features.
+There are many advantages to upgrading to WordPress premium.
+With the price tag comes a whole host of additional features.
 All of these features are helpful, and make using WordPress even easier and more convenient.
-Going premium means more support, more options for themes, more security and more.
+Going premium means more support, more options for themes, more security, and more!

 When you work with WordPress premium, you can choose a custom domain name for your WordPress website.
 This is a great way to promote the branding of your online business or blog by choosing the domain yourself, instead of being given one.

-Going WordPress premium means having access to unlimited and round the clock support whenever you may need it.
-Users can take advantage of full email support, as well as live chat support in any time zone, who you can solve any issues immediately.
+Using WordPress premium means having access to unlimited and round the clock support whenever you need it.
+Users can take advantage of full email support, as well as live chat support in any time zone.
+WordPress’ team of experts can help you to solve issues immediately.

-There are dozens of premium themes which are available to users with WordPress premium that are not available in the free version.
-Having WordPress premium also means users can fully customize their themes, including fonts, colors and styles, giving them more control over the look and feel of their website.
+There are dozens of premium themes, available to users with WordPress premium, that are not available in the free version.
+Having WordPress premium also means users can fully customize their themes, including fonts, colors and styles.
+This gives you more control over the look and feel of their website.

 The biggest advantage to using WordPress premium is the ability to monetize your WordPress site.
 WordPress premium allows you to add advertisements to your pages and earn money through the impressions and clicks on these ads, which WordPress tracks through the WordAds program.

-Having a monthly fee for using WordPress premium is a disadvantage when many features are available in the free version.
+Having a monthly fee for using WordPress premium is the most obvious disadvantage, particularly when many key features are already available in the free version.
 There are three different types of plans, including one for personal use, one for entrepreneurs and one tailored for small businesses.
+Each comes with its own price tag.

 Users can customize the core functionality of WordPress premium websites, but they are not able to manually upload themes or plugins.
 Instead, they choose from an extensive list of compatible themes and plugins, which are available to them with the monthly fee.
 Premium and Business users are allowed to add customized CSS.